How Much Does It Cost to Start a Trucking Company?

 Freight factoring can be a powerful part of your trucking business financing model, helping you manage both startup expenses and the ongoing costs of a truck driving career.
 It also alleviates several time-consuming accounting responsibilities from your plate.

-1. Fund Growth
+1. Funds Business Growth

 Business owners often have to wait for customers to pay invoices before they can afford the costs that are necessary to expand their business.